 See your doctor for an evaluation and bring your insurance exam lab results to show doctor.

-Based on all of these results, hopefully your doctor can indicate that they believe you’re okay, and there’s no need for biopsy or further testing, as well as putting this information in your medical records or proving you with letter indicating such and signed by Dr..
+Based on all of these results, hopefully your doctor can indicate that they believe you're okay, and there's no need for biopsy or further testing, as well as putting this information in your medical records or proving you with letter indicating such and signed by Dr..

 Provide this new information to your agent/advisor and ask them to send the new information to the original company you applied to for reconsideration.

-If your doctor recommended you have a biopsy or a prostate MRI (MRI would be my first choice), then this will usually need to be completed before you’ll get an offer of life insurance.
+If your doctor recommended you have a biopsy or a prostate MRI (MRI would be my first choice), then this will usually need to be completed before you'll get an offer of life insurance.

-Quick Story: I just had a 64 year old gentleman apply for life insurance.
-He wanted either 20 year term or a GUL to age 90 policy if the cost of the GUL was going to be close in cost to the 20 year term.
+Quick Story: 64 year old gentleman wanted either 20 year term or a GUL to age 90 policy if the cost of the GUL was going to be close in cost to the 20 year term.

 Based on health questions he answered for me, I quoted him Preferred Plus and Preferred rates as a range of the cost since he only took blood pressure medication, but everything else seemed good.